-If you are reading this article, it is probably because you currently are a frustrated SharePoint user; or are looking into getting SharePoint and have read conflicting feedback about it.
+If you are reading this article, it is probably because you currently are a frustrated SharePoint user in search of its alternatives; or are looking into getting a new SharePoint intranet and have read conflicting feedback about it.

 SharePoint, as you may already know, is the leading intranet platform developed by Microsoft and 80% of Fortune 100 companies have built their intranets on it.
 SharePoint is an industry proven and powerful tool.
 It has been around for over a decade and continues to gain popularity because Microsoft is investing heavily in it and new features and functionality are added periodically to make it more attractive and viable to businesses.